Cancer Prevention and Control Postdoctoral Fellowship Program

 Mentors and their areas of research are:

-Allen, Alicia M., PhD; Family and Community Medicine
+Allen, Alicia M., PhD Family and Community Medicine

 Area of Research: Women/maternal health and smoking cessation

-Altbach, Maria I., PhD; Medical Imaging
+Altbach, Maria I., PhD Medical Imaging

 Area of Research: Imaging techniques for cancer diagnosis

-Badger, Terry A., PhD; Nursing
+Badger, Terry A., PhD Nursing

 Area of Research: Quality of life for cancer survivors and caregivers in Latina populations

-Barton, Jennifer K., PhD; Biomedical Engineering
+Barton, Jennifer K., PhD Biomedical Engineering

 Area of Research: Endoscopic techniques for early cancer detection

-Bea, Jennifer W., PhD; Public Health
+Bea, Jennifer W., PhD Public Health

 Area of Research: Body composition and cancer disparities among women

-Burgess, Jefferey L., MD; Public Health
+Burgess, Jefferey L., MD Public Health

 Area of Research: Environmental-related exposures and cancer disparities in Native Americans, firefighters, and miners.

-Carvajal, Scott C., PhD; Public Health
+Carvajal, Scott C., PhD Public Health

 Area of Research: Health behavior theory, social ecological models within minority populations, Latino/cultural behavioral science and health promotion science

-Caulin, Carlos, PhD; Otolaryngology
+Caulin, Carlos, PhD Otolaryngology

 Area of Research: Molecular mechanisms that promote head and neck cancer development

-Chow, Hsiao-Hui (Sherry), PhD; Medicine
+Chow, Hsiao-Hui (Sherry), PhD Medicine

 Area of Research: Clinical development of cancer chemopreventive agents; Disparities in Hispanic Women and biomarkers associated with breast cancer risk

-Connick, Elizabeth, MD; Medicine
+Connick, Elizabeth, MD Medicine

 Area of Research: Smoking cessation and sleep quality in adults living with HIV

-Curiel-Lewandrowski, Clara N., MD: Medicine
+Curiel-Lewandrowski, Clara N., MD Medicine

 Area of Research: Photobiology, early skin cancer detection, and primary prevention of skin cancers.

-Ellis, Nathan A., PhD; Cellular & Molecular Medicine
+Ellis, Nathan A., PhD Cellular & Molecular Medicine

 Area of Research: Molecular pathological etiology of early-onset colorectal cancer and its impact on African Americans

-Farland, Leslie, PhD; Public Health
+Farland, Leslie, PhD Public Health

 Area of Research: Chronic disease risk, etiology and risk factors for infertility and gynecologic health conditions

-Gachupin, Francine C., PhD; Family & Community Medicine
+Gachupin, Francine C., PhD Family & Community Medicine

 Area of Research: Behavioral risks, chronic disease, and Obesity in Native American/American Indian youth

-Garcia, David O., PhD; Public Health
+Garcia, David O., PhD Public Health

 Area of Research: Obesity-related health disparities among Hispanic men; preventing and treating non-alcoholic fatty liver disease

-Gordon, Judith S., PhD; Nursing
+Gordon, Judith S., PhD Nursing

 Area of Research: Technology-based and image driven approaches to tobacco cessation

-Hamann, Heidi, PhD; Psychology
+Hamann, Heidi, PhD Psychology

 Area of Research: Psychological and behavioral aspects of cancer screening, diagnosis, and survivorship; stigma and cancer care delivery in vulnerable populations

-Harris, Robin B., PhD; Public Health
+Harris, Robin B., PhD Public Health

 Area of Research: Skin cancer prevention, behavioral and lifestyle risk factors for cancer, environmental exposures, and cancer prevention among Native American and Hispanic populations

-Liang, Rongguang, PhD; Optical Sciences
+Liang, Rongguang, PhD Optical Sciences

 Area of Research; Imaging and prob techniques for cancer detection

-Limesand, Kirsten H., PhD; Nutritional Sciences
+Limesand, Kirsten H., PhD Nutritional Sciences

 Area of Research: Salivary gland function restoration in patients treated for head and neck cancer

-Maier, Raina M., PhD; Environmental Sciences
+Maier, Raina M., PhD Environmental Sciences

 Area of Research: Mining waste contamination and health

-Thompson, Cynthia A., PhD; Public Health
+Thomson, Cynthia A., PhD Public Health

 Area of Research: Diet and behavioral interventions for the modification of cancer risk in Hispanic communities to reduce health disparities